lanl-aea/waves/docs/waves_quickstart.rst

 parameter studies. |PROJECT| enables the use of traditional software build systems in computational science and engineering workflows with support for common engineering software and parameter study management.

-Build systems construct a `directed acyclic graph`_ (DAG) from small, granular task definitions.
+Build systems construct a `directed acyclic graph`_ (DAG) from small, individual task definitions.
 Each task is defined by the developer and subsequently linked by the build system.
 Tasks are composed of targets, sources, and actions.
 A target is the output of the task.
 Sources are the required direct-dependency files used by the task and may be files tracked by the version control system for the project or files produced by other tasks.
 Actions are the executable commands that